 In the afternoon, we welcome you aboard the luxury expedition ship M/V Sea Spirit.
 Explore the ship and get comfortable in your home away from home for the extraordinary adventure to come.
-Savor the anticipation of your Arctic dreams coming true as we slip our moorings and sail out of the harbor.

 Jan Mayen hosts the landscapes of breathtaking beauty and northernmost subaerial active volcano on the planet – the Beerenberg.
 The island is wild and uninhabited not including members of Norwegian weather station.
 The signboard at the entrance door says (translated from the Norwegian): “Theory is when you understand everything but nothing works.
 Practice is when everything works but nobody understands why.
 On this station, we combine theory and practice in a way that nothing works and nobody understands why”.
 Northern fulmars, Kittiwakes, and Brünich’s guillemots breeding on steep cliffs and slopes represent the birdlife of Jan Mayen.

 The lectures of our invited speakers prepare us for meeting with the unique Arctic wildlife and awesome landscapes of Spitsbergen.

 This is a real expedition in a true High Arctic wilderness.
 As such, our route and exploration opportunities here are heavily dependent on the weather and sea ice conditions we encounter.
 Our experienced captain and expedition leader decide the itinerary and continually adjust plans as conditions and opportunities warrant.
 You can be sure that the best possible advantage will be taken of the circumstances presented to us by Nature in this wild and remote corner of the Arctic.